 10. Time to Call in the Experts

-If nothing seems to be working for your Vizio TV, it’s time to call in the experts.
+If nothing seems to work for your Vizio TV, it’s time to call in the experts.
 Use your warranty if you still have it.
 Typically, Vizio technicians will either replace the TV motherboard/power board or send you a new TV.
-But if you’re sure of your TV fixing abilities see the next fix below.
+But if you’re sure of your TV fixing abilities, see the next fix below.

-Vizio tv won’t turn on and power light fades off?
+Vizio tv won’t turn on and the power light fades off?

-Does both the remote and the physical button not turn your Vizio TV on?
-If so that rules out the IR receiver being the cause.
+Does the remote and the physical button not turn your Vizio TV on?
+If so, that rules out the IR receiver being the cause.

-This leaves two issues; a bad power board or system board.
+This leaves two issues; a bad power board or a system board.

-If you unplug and replug your Vizio TV, watch out for the TV power light.
-If it comes on and off real fast, then you’re getting power, so the problem is most likely with your system board.
+Watch out for the TV power light if you unplug and replug your Vizio TV.
+If it comes on and off fast, you’re getting power, so the problem is most likely with your system board.

-If on the other hand, it doesn’t come on and off really fast, then your power board could be bad.
+If, on the other hand, it doesn’t come on and off fast, then your power board could be bad.
 Unplug/replug a few times and watch that light to test your results a few times.

-You have to be careful because Vizio TVs of the same model often have different parts due to revisions of the product so it’s important to get an exact match.
+You have to be careful because Vizio TVs of the same model often have different parts due to product revisions, so it’s important to get an exact match.

 As mentioned above, several reasons might be causing your Vizio TV not to turn on.
 If you try all the recommendations mentioned above and your TV still isn’t turning on, there might be an issue with the internal components of the TV.
-This is a technical issue, and you might need to call a technician to disassemble and fix the issue.
+This is a technical issue; you might need to call a technician to disassemble and fix the TV.

 Alternatively, you can contact Vizio customer support.
-They are in the right position to help you resolve the issue or ultimately retrieve the TV and repair it for you.
+They are in the right position to help you resolve the issue or ultimately retrieve and repair the TV.